adjust/dev-docs/docs/ios/reference/ADJConfig/privacy.md

 * - `AdjustDataResidencyUS`
    - Sets the area of data residency to the USA
 * - `AdjustUrlStrategyChina`
+   - Points the URL strategy to the `app.adjust.world` domain
+* - `AdjustUrlStrategyCn`
-   - Sets the area of data residency to China
+   - Points the URL strategy to the `app.adjust.cn` domain
 * - `AdjustUrlStrategyIndia`
-   - Sets the area of data residency to India
+   - Points the URL strategy to the `app.adjust.net.in` domain

 :::
 ::::